Egidijus Kūris

 Egidijus Kūris (born 1961 in Vilnius, Lithuania) is a Lithuanian judge, professor and PhD in law.
-He is the former President of the Constitutional Court of the Republic of Lithuania and current representative justice for Lithuania to the European Court of Human Rights.
+He is the former President of the Constitutional Court of the Republic of Lithuania and currently serving as a representative justice for Lithuania to the European Court of Human Rights.

 Egidijus Kūris graduated from the Faculty of Law in Vilnius University in 1984, where he continued to work as a lecturer until 1994.
 Egidijus Kūris defended his doctoral thesis in 1988.

 After Lithuania regained independence, Kūris worked on the preparation of the Constitution of Lithuania, which was adopted in 1992 after the referendum.
 During the same year, Egidijus Kūris became the Director of the Institute of International Relations and Political Science at Vilnius University.
 He held this position until 1999.

 From 1993 till 1997 he also worked as an Assistant to the President of the Constitutional Court of the Republic of Lithuania.
 Egidijus Kūris became a Justice of the Constitutional Court in 1999 and the President of the Constitutional Court in 2002.
-He served in this position until March 21, 2008 when he was replaced by Kęstutis Lapinskas.
+He was in this position until March 21, 2008 when he was replaced by Kęstutis Lapinskas.

 Egidijus Kūris' father, Pranas Kūris, served as the first Lithuanian representative to both the European Court of Justice and the European Court of Human Rights.

 Egidijus Kūris is currently serving as the Lithuanian justice to the European Court of Human Rights in Strasbourg, succeeding Danutė Jočienė on November 1, 2013.